Krishna1135/week-7/README.md

   <a href="https://imgur.com/w8GCqm9"><img src="https://i.imgur.com/w8GCqm9.gif" title="source: imgur.com" /></a>

   - [ ] Steps to recreate:
-  1. I tried to login the wp distillery using different usernames like Kirshna and admin1.
-  2. Then I tried admin as the username.
+  i) I tried to login the wp distillery using different usernames like Kirshna and admin1. ii)  Then I tried admin as the username.
 It worked because it was the correct one.